Inside: back-to-school ideas: Spanish Class First Two Weeks of Lesson Plans

 - I can explain why we are here, what I can expect in class, and what is expected of me.

-Language: Greetings, introductions, classroom objects, chico, chica, tener, ser, hay, numbers, decir, some TPR commands.
+Language: Greetings, introductions, classroom objects, chico/a, tener, ser, hay, numbers, decir, gustar.

 Here is an overview of the first two weeks, day by day:

-Day 1: ¿Cómo te llamas?, me llamo, and se llama (Circling with Balls)
+Day 1: Learn names, give/get a feel for class. ¿Cómo te llamas?, me llamo, and se llama (“Circling with Balls”– chatting in the TL about our students)

-Day 2: Introduce proficiency levels.
-Review se llama, and introduce hay, chico, chica, and le gusta for brief personalized storytelling.
+Day 2: Get to know each each other more.
+Review se llama, and introduce hay, chico, chica, and le gusta as a guessing games, begin special person interviews.

-Day 5: Review classroom objects with games.
-Ask a story using structures from Days 1-4.
+Day 5: Review phrases from days 1-4.
+Games.
+Ask a story using phrases from days 1-4.

-Day 6: Read story from Day 5.
-Begin Martina Bex Unit 1: Dice, recording the 3 targets in notebooks and listening to Los pollitos dicen.
+Day 6: Begin Dice Unit & first reading.
+Read typed-up story from Day 5.
+Begin Martina Bex Unit 1: Dice, and listen to Los pollitos dicen.

-Day 8: Continue with Dice Unit, using embedded readings, and work with Los pollitos dicen.
+Day 8: Sing & understand the chorus of a traditional songs.
+Continue with Dice Unit, using embedded readings, and work with Los pollitos dicen.

 Spanish Class First Two Weeks of Lesson Plans